wp-plugins/google-drive-embedder/readme.txt

 with Google, other than the fact it uses an online Google service to render documents.
 By contrast, our plugin (Google Drive Embedder) allows you to browse your Google Drive files and easily embed those directly into your site - both native Google formats and other file types PDF, Word, ZIP etc.

-= How can I obtain support for this product? =

-Please email [contact@wp-glogin.com](mailto:contact@wp-glogin.com) with any questions, and we will try to help.
-Specify 'Google Drive Embed' in the subject.

-You may be required to purchase a premium support license to obtain assistance.

-We may occasionally be able to respond to support queries posted on the 'Support' forum here on the wordpress.org plugin page, but we recommend sending us an email instead if possible.

 = Why do I also need to install the Google Apps Login plugin? =